Rahway River

-The Rahway River is a river in Essex, Middlesex, and Union Counties, New Jersey, United States, The Rahway, along with the Elizabeth River, Piles Creek, Passaic River, Morses Creek, the Fresh Kills River (in Staten Island), has its river mouth at the Arthur Kill.
+The Rahway River is a river in Essex, Middlesex, and Union Counties, New Jersey, United States, The Rahway flows into the Arthur Kill, the tidal channel between New Jersey and Staten Island, NJ.

-Part of the extended area of New York-New Jersey Harbor Estuary, draining part of the suburban and urbanized area of New Jersey west of Staten Island, New York, the river is approximately 24 mi long.
+Part of the New York-New Jersey Harbor Estuary, the river is approximately 24 mi long.
 The upper reaches are lined with several parks while the mouth serves as an industrial access channel on the Chemical Coast.

 The river was once on the lands of the Lenape Native Americans, and tradition states that the name is after Rahwack, a local tribal chief.

 The river is the source of drinking water for the City of Rahway.
 Each spring, the river is stocked with approximately 6,000 trout.

-The river is also the source of the name of the Rahway Valley Railroad, which has a bridge over it at the Springfield-Union border.

 Route

 Branches

 The Rahway River rises in Essex County as two separate branches.
 The West Branch begins at spring-fed Crystal Lake in West Orange and flows south through the South Mountain Reservation in the valley between first and second ridges of the Watchung Mountains.
 It runs directly through downtown Millburn.
 The East Branch rises as a surface stream in West Orange and forms part of the boundary between West Orange and Orange, then travels through the towns of South Orange and Maplewood.

 The two branches meet at Hobart Gap near Interstate 78, continuing south through the Union County communities of Springfield, Union, Cranford and Clark.
 In Rahway the river receives the Robinson's Branch and South Branch, which are approximately 10 mi long.
 Before the creation of Union County, Robinson's Branch was the area's border between Essex and Middlesex Counties.
 The South Branch starts in Roosevelt Park in Edison behind the Menlo Park Mall, and flows through Edison, Iselin, and Rahway.
 The river's mouth is at the Arthur Kill between Carteret (on the south) and Linden (on the north), opposite Port Mobil on Staten Island.